ricardoh2021/plant-watering-system/README.md

 3. Select the correct processor:
    - **Processor:** ATmega168 (Due to the age of the Arduino)
 4. Compile and upload the code to the Arduino board.

+## Advice for Beginners

+If you’re new to this and feeling overwhelmed, my advice is simple: just go for it!
+Don't be afraid to dive in and learn something new along the way.
+There are countless YouTube videos and tutorials on Arduino projects that can guide you.
+Break the problem down into smaller pieces and build from there.
+Start experimenting—it's the best way to learn.

+This project is meant for you to expand on!
+Take advantage of all the tools Gettysburg College offers, like the Innovation and Creativity Lab.
+Don’t hesitate to ask whoever is in charge of the lab for help.
+Professor Neller is also a fantastic resource, so don’t be intimidated by all the wiring (my fault, haha) or if it seems complicated at first.
+Looks can be deceiving, but you can always start with a personal Arduino kit to get familiar with how things work.
+Take baby steps, and you’ll find yourself understanding more and more as you go.

+Have fun!

 # Plant Watering System Documentation